Test in a live environment

 Output: The program prints the string message "Hello, From Dependency Injection!"

-IronPDF is a powerful library for C# that simplifies the complex process of PDF generation, offering a wide range of features for PDF manipulation, including the ability to generate PDFs from HTML, the operation of adding text and images, creating secure documents, and much more.
+IronPDF is a powerful library for C# that simplifies the complex process of PDF generation, offering a wide range of features for PDF manipulation, including the ability to generate PDFs from HTML, the operation of adding text to PDFs and editing PDFs with images, creating secure documents, and much more.

 To integrate the IronPDF library into a .NET Core application leveraging dependency injection features and extension methods with Microsoft.Extensions.DependencyInjection, you can proceed as follows: